Sonny Chiba: Personal life

+He married Tamami Chiba in 1996, with whom he had a 28-year age difference.

+They had two sons, Mackenyu Arata and Gordon Maeda, who are both actors.
+Chiba and Tamami Chiba divorced in 2015.

+Also in 2015, Weekly Shincho reported that Chiba was romantically involved with a 22-year old female university student.
+At the time, his divorce with Tamami Chiba was in the process of being finalized.

 His younger brother, Jirō Yabuki (also known as Jiro Chiba), was also an actor.

+Death

-In early August 2021, Chiba became ill with COVID-19 Delta variant.
+In early August 2021, Chiba contracted COVID-19 (due to the highly contagious Delta variant).
 Initially, he was treated at home, but was hospitalized a few days later on 8 August when he developed pneumonia.
-He died on 19 August 2021, at the age of 82.
-Chiba had not been vaccinated, according to his agency.
-His body was cremated at the crematorium on 20 August 2021.
+He died at the hospital in Kisarazu, Chiba, on 19 August 2021, at the age of 82.
+He had not received double or triple vaccination, according to his agency.
+His body was cremated on 20 August after the private funeral.

 In Western popular culture

 Christian Slater's character Clarence Worley in True Romance is a fan of Chiba.
-In a pivotal early scene he watches a Sonny Chiba triple feature.
-The writer of True Romance, Quentin Tarantino, worked with Chiba ten years later in Kill Bill: Volume I.
+In a pivotal early scene, he watches a Sonny Chiba triple feature.

+The writer of True Romance, Quentin Tarantino, worked with Chiba ten years later in Kill Bill: Volume I, in which Chiba portrayed Katana master maker Hattori Hanzō in a vignette that combined comical interaction with his assistant, played by Kenji Ohba, with sombre references to traditional, Japanese sword making.

 A modified version of the opening scroll to the English-language version of 1973 movie Karate Kiba (English title: The Bodyguard) was used in the script of Quentin Tarantino's 1994 movie Pulp Fiction.
 Tarantino's script changed the Ezekiel 25:17 speech, swapping out "I am Chiba the Bodyguard" for "my name is the Lord".

-The character Takayuki Chiba from the shōnen manga series Kengan Ashura is based upon Chiba and Hiroyuki Sanada.
+The character Takayuki Chiba from the shōnen manga series Kengan Ashura is based on Chiba and Hiroyuki Sanada.